wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

 |

-All tags will be printed such that their outer black border is 8.125 inches on a side.
+All tags will be printed such that their outer black border is 8.0 inches on a side.

 .. image:: images/tag_size.png
    :alt: Diagram showing the dimensions of an FRC AprilTag fiducial target.

-For home usage, `these pdf files <https://github.com/rgov/apriltag-pdfs/tree/main/tag36h11>`__ may be printed off and placed around your practice area.
+For home usage, tag files may be printed off and placed around your practice area.
 Mount them to a rigid backing material to ensure the tag stays flat, as the processing algorithm assumes the tags are flat.

 Software Support
 ----------------